Infection prevention and control: Training in infection control and health care epidemiology

-Practitioners can come from several different educational streams.
-Many begin as nurses, some as medical technologists (particularly in clinical microbiology), and some as physicians (typically infectious disease specialists).
+Practitioners can come from several different educational streams: many begin as registered nurses, some as public health inspectors (environmental health officers), some as medical technologists (particularly in clinical microbiology), and some as physicians (typically infectious disease specialists).
 Specialized training in infection control and health care epidemiology are offered by the professional organizations described below.
 Physicians who desire to become infection control practitioners often are trained in the context of an infectious disease fellowship.
 Training that is conducted "face to face", via a computer, or via video conferencing may help improve compliance and reduce errors when compared with "folder based" training (providing health care professionals with written information or instructions).

 In the United States, Certification Board of Infection Control and Epidemiology is a private company that certifies infection control practitioners based on their educational background and professional experience, in conjunction with testing their knowledge base with standardized exams.
 The credential awarded is CIC, Certification in Infection Control and Epidemiology.
 It is recommended that one has 2 years of Infection Control experience before applying for the exam.
 Certification must be renewed every five years.

 A course in hospital epidemiology (infection control in the hospital setting) is offered jointly each year by the Centers for Disease Control and Prevention (CDC) and the Society for Healthcare Epidemiology of America.